-In addition to the calls for experiments, the open data pilot set-up was progressing along the way, including technical and content aspects.
-In the first quarter of 2018, it was agreed that the University of Turku would deliver the technical solution for the open data pilot.
-In parallel, Kainuun Etu Ltd was coordinating the content production based on case studies describing the experiments contributed by the IReCs being responsible for them.
-The result of the open data pilot activity is thirty-two complete case studies out of fifty-one experiments.
+In addition to the calls for experiments, the open data pilot set-up is progressing, including technical and content aspects.
+The University of Turku is responsible for the technical solution.
+In parallel, the material that will form the data base of the pilot is also being prepared and based on the completed experiments contributed by the IReCs being responsible for each experiment and coordinated by Kainuun Etu.
+The result is: 5 case studies out of 46 experiments.

-Clearly, there is area for the improvement.
+Clearly, there is still area for the improvement to be implemented.
 Nevertheless, the completed case studies are extremely valuable in two ways.
 Firstly, they have served as a good dissemination base for the results of Baltic TRAM.
-Secondly, based on the agreed comparative approach, the project partners have been able to gain very useful insights into the profiles of the experiments, the example of that can be their alignment (or not) to regional policies, interregional research-to-IReC-to-business cooperation, and potential for regional and interregional clustering by grouping the NACE codes.
-Once more case studies will be completed, the more extensive sample will function as a "capitalisation" tool for the whole project and possibly future related initiatives.
+Secondly, based on the agreed comparative approach, the project partners have been able to gain very useful insights into the profiles of the experiments, the example of that can be their alignment (or not) to regional policies, interregional research-to-IReC-to-business cooperation, and potential for regional & interregional clustering by grouping the NACE codes.
+Once the more case studies are completed, the more extensive sample will function as a "capitalisation" tool for the whole project and possibly future related initiatives.

 Baltic TRAM helps enterprises to benefit from expertise of scientists and equipment of research facilities.
-This approach double benefits from research that needs to be done.
-On one side, the scientist has the possibility and a practical need to do the applied research.
-On another side, companies can use the outcome to develop their future products and structure of business.
-All together 27 case studies were received by the Baltic TRAM researches.
+This approach double benefits from researches that needs to be done.
+On the one side the scientist have the possibility and need to do research.
+On the other side companies can use the outcome to develop their future products and structure of business.